 - *Works on Samsung TV 2018 models and later except Samsung 2018 Standard3 and Samsung 2018 Standard2 TV models.

-Please be advised that browsers on Smart TVs are not supported at this time.
-It's also not possible to watch on Chromebooks (via the Android app or via web browser).
+- Please be advised that browsers on Smart TVs are not supported at this time.
+It's also not possible to watch via the Android app on Chromebooks.